SEKOIA-IO/SEKOIA.IO-for-Splunk/README.md

 Sightings are stored in the `sekoia_alerts` KV-store and listed on the home Dashboard.

 Clicking on the `matched_ioc` will open the Intelligence Center to see context around matched indicator.

+## Proxy

+There are two solutions for using the SEKOIA.IO-for-Splunk app where proxy is mandatory for Internet access.

+- **You want only the SEKOIA.IO-for-Splunk app to be able to connect through the proxy.**
+Without any configuration on the system, the proxy configuration must be entered through the "Proxy URL" field within the SEKOIA.IO-for-Splunk app installation page.
+This field accepts a value such as `http://[username:password@]host:port.`

+- **You don't want to distinguish SEKOIA.IO-for-Splunk network configuration from the configuration of your Splunk instance.**
+The SEKOIA.IO-for-Splunk application takes into account the global Splunk proxy configuration provided by means of the `HTTP_PROXY` and `HTTPS_PROXY` environment variables.

+Note that in both cases, the proxy must support access to https://api.sekoia.io on port 443 for this to work.